Want to Sponsor a Holiday?

 National Pre-Pregnancy Awareness Month – January 2025

-In January, we celebrate a new year and a new you.
-It’s a great time to reset, refocus and establish the foundation for important upcoming goals.
-In that spirit, we would like to introduce the first-ever Pre-pregnancy Awareness Month, a month-long celebration that’s dedicated to sharing the importance of preparing your body and improving your health before becoming pregnant and to inspiring you and your reproductive partner to take control of your fertility, starting with figuring out your pre-pregnancy wellness baseline.
+In January, we celebrate National Pre-pregnancy Awareness Month, a month-long celebration that’s dedicated to sharing the importance of preparing your body and improving your health before becoming pregnant and to inspire you and your reproductive partner to take control of your fertility, starting with figuring out your pre-pregnancy wellness baseline.

 Optimal pre-pregnancy preparation involves more than stopping birth control or taking a prenatal vitamin.
-It has many steps and starts with figuring out your unique starting point through pre-pregnancy wellness testing.
-Pre-pregnancy wellness testing looks beyond hormones to assess your whole health.
-Poplin’s test panels allow you to dive deep into your health across five comprehensive categories: Blood Type & Status, Immune Status, Hormone Status, Metabolic Status, and Nutrient Status.
-This comprehensive look at your health will help you identify any red or yellow flags that could interfere with your ability to get pregnant and have a healthy baby.
-Fertility doesn’t have to be a black box anymore.
+It has many steps and starts with figuring out your unique starting point through pre-pregnancy wellness testing, which looks beyond hormones to assess your whole health.

 History of National Pre-Pregnancy Awareness Month